 This post contains affiliate links, you can read my full disclosure HERE

-Supplies needed to make a simple macrame wall hanging with feathers:
+Supplies needed to make a macrame hoop wall hanging with feathers:

 - 11 – 10′ lengths of natural colored 3mm cotton macrame string